techfreaque/octobot-spot-master-3000/README.md

 2. on your OctoBot go to my-octobot-url.com/advanced/tentacle\_packages
 3. paste the trading mode package URL (latest version at the bottom)
 4. press on register and install (might take a while)

-### import profile

-1. go to my-octobot-url.com/profile
-2. click on any profile
-3. click the "import a profile" button at the bottom right
-4. paste the profile URL (latest version at the bottom)
-5. click on "import" (might take a while)

 ### duplicate the profile to make it your own